Nikolas13219041/Nikolas13219041/README.md

 - ⚡ Fun fact: ...
 -->

 I am an enthusiastic Electrical Engineering student at the Bandung Institute of Technology, expected to graduate in 2023.
-With a strong interest in the application of cutting-edge technologies for complex problem-solving, particularly Machine Learning, I am actively exploring career opportunities in Consulting and Technology.
+With a strong interest in the application of cutting-edge technologies for complex problem-solving, particularly Machine Learning, I am actively exploring career opportunities in Engineering and Technology.

 This is my personal Github profile where I will include projects that I'm currently working on as an interest or self-development.